Flagsmith/flagsmith-cli/docs/design/01-installation.md

 `get.flagsmith.com` redirects to https://raw.githubusercontent.com/Flagsmith/flagsmith-cli/main/install.sh.
 Security-conscious users are able to use the github CDN url directly, pinning a SHA they trust.

-Upon successfull installation, `install.sh` prompts the user to run `flagsmith init`.
+Upon successful installation, `install.sh` prompts the user to run `flagsmith init`.

 ## 3. Later / deprioritised